Dick Asher

 Martin Richard Asher (1932 – July 23, 2024) was an American lawyer and recording company executive.
 He later worked as an affiliate professor of music business at Florida Atlantic University.
-Asher worked with legendary artists such as Bruce Springsteen, Bob Dylan, and Michael Jackson.
+Asher worked with artists such as Bruce Springsteen, Bob Dylan, and Michael Jackson.

 Biography

 Dick Asher became widely known to the general public through Fredric Dannen's 1990 book, Hit Men: Power Brokers And Fast Money Inside The Music Business, which chronicled Asher's music industry career, particularly focusing on his tenure as Deputy President of Columbia Records between 1979 and 1983, his corporate and personal battles with controversial label president Walter Yetnikoff, and Asher's attempts in the early 1980s to expose and defeat the growing influence of a cabal of independent record promotion agents known as "The Network".

 A veteran of the United States Marine Corps, Asher received degrees from Tufts University and Cornell Law School before beginning his working life as a corporate lawyer.
 His music industry career began in the mid-1960s when he was appointed as Vice President of Business Affairs for the CBS (now Sony Music) group of record labels, which included the Columbia and Epic Records labels.
-One of his first major duties at CBS was a 1966 meeting with Bob Dylan in Woodstock, New York, shortly after Dylan's legendary motorcycle accident, to negotiate the renewal of Dylan's Columbia recording contract.
+One of his first major duties at CBS was a 1966 meeting with Bob Dylan in Woodstock, New York, shortly after Dylan's motorcycle accident, to negotiate the renewal of Dylan's Columbia recording contract.
 Asher rapidly gained a reputation for his honesty, integrity, loyalty, thoroughness and able business administration.
 In 1970 he was appointed Vice President of Capitol Records' east coast division, but the move was not a successful one for Asher (Dannen described it as "a disaster") and in 1971 Asher gratefully accepted Columbia president Clive Davis's offer to return to CBS.

 In 1972, he was sent to London to take over Columbia's loss-making UK division, which he soon returned to profit, and he was subsequently promoted to become the head of CBS' entire overseas recording operation.

 In 1979, the music industry experienced a major and rapid downturn in sales, and the CBS labels suffering a serious drop in profits.
 To deal with this crisis, then CBS Chief Operating Officer John Backe created the new position of Deputy President of Columbia Records and appointed Asher to the role, where he implemented a stringent but effective (although very unpopular) round of cost-cutting, during which he was obliged to retrench hundreds of CBS staff.